conveyal/analysis-ui/docs/edit-scenario/modifications.md

 .. note::
    Once converted to a frequency-based route with this modification, any of a route's patterns not represented by a timetable are effectively removed.
 With "retain trips" set to the default value of false (unchecked), these patterns will be removed at all times of day.
 With "retain trips" set to true (checked), they will be removed when any frequency entry is active.

+.. _modify_streets
+## Modify Streets
+This modification allows you to modify streets in your baseline street network by altering their access, travel time, or traffic stress characteristics.
+For example, you might use it to identify a neighborhood where traffic calming measures will be implemented and model this by simultaneously reducing bicycle traffic stress and decreasing driving speeds.
+You might even increase average walking speeds on the assumption that less time is spent waiting to cross streets.

+A polygon select tool is used to select streets on the map and all streets within the polygon will be affected by the changes in a modification.

 .. _remove_stops:
 ## Remove stops